 - Tipping is very unnecessary in Japan.
 It is best if you simply pay the fare shown on the meter.
 If you try to tip the driver, you will probably just embarrass or confuse him.

 - Many taxi companies accept credit cards.
-However, some taxis still do not take card payments, so it is a good idea to have some cash ready just in case.
+However, not every taxi takes card payments, so it is a good idea to have some cash ready just in case.
 If you wish to pay with a credit card, you should check with the driver that your card is acceptable before the journey begins.

 Nara Taxi Companies